Mixed Graviton and Scalar Bispectra in the EFT of Inflation: Soft Limits and Boostless Bootstrap: Boostless bootstrap

 Taking the ansatz as before(the soft limit for $k_2,k_3$ has already been taken):

 applying MLT with respect to $k_2$ and $k_3$ fixes $A=B=0$ and hence, the correlator up to an overall factor, matching with \ref{e-2}.
 Note that as the value of $p$ increases, we'll get more and more unknown parameters.
 Specifically for the non-local terms, we cannot use the MLT w.r.t the non-local momenta, which removes one condition and increases the no. of arbitrary constants.
+Define $P=p-m$, where $m$ is the number of external momenta present in the tensor contractions.
+It is easy to see that $P$ can only take the values $p,p-2$ and $p-4$ (in the bootstrap example above, we had $P=p-2$).
 From the conditions we have used, one can simply find that: